Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ## 7. The Highest-selling product by the total sales - SQL
 ![Screenshot (77)](https://github.com/user-attachments/assets/e62943f5-2b77-420f-aebb-f8f5d07b7318)
-### Inferences:
+### i.
+Inferences
-### 1. Performance of the Product;
+- ### Performance of the Product;
 - As seen by the return of the SQL query, shoes generated the highest sales among all the products.
 This may indicate that there is a strong demand for foot wear.
-### 2. Intervention Strategies;
+### ii.
+Strategic Recommendations
-- Cloudy wears should ensure that they keep popular shoe styles, sizes and colors in stock by closely monitoring inventory levels and reordering based on sales forecasts.
+- Shade& Co. should ensure that they keep popular shoe styles, sizes and colors in stock by closely monitoring inventory levels and reordering based on sales forecasts.
 - They should also leverage pricing strategies that alignwith seasonal trends and offering discounts during high purchase periods.
-### Conclusion
+### iii.
+Conclusion
 Shoes represent a high-demand category with growth potential.
 To amplify sales, a mix of targeted marketing and inventory management should be implemented .
-By doing so Cloudy Wears can maximize profitability from its top-selling product line.
+By doing so Shade & Co can maximize profitability from its top-selling product line.

 ## 8. The Top 5 Customers by their purchase amount - SQL
 ![Screenshot (80)](https://github.com/user-attachments/assets/d1590985-69fe-40ae-abf3-86846da7484c)